marscher/trajdb/README.md

 ## Purpose
-The main purpose of this database is to make simulation results from molecular dynamics in form of bundeled trajectory files searchable and downloadable to different working groups.
+The main purpose of this database is to make simulation results from molecular dynamics in form of bundled trajectory files search-able and downloadable to different working groups.

 The database holds information about a simulated system like used force fields,